This page describes how to integrate Sortable's Hosted CMP on a site.

 1. Set up Google Demand

-Note: This step only applies to Sortable Enterprise customers (e.g. customers who integrated Sortable using their own DFP account).
+Note: This step only applies to Sortable Select (formerly Enterprise) customers (e.g. customers who integrated Sortable using their own Google Ad Manager account).

-If you choose to have Sortable manage Google consent, the hosted CMP prompts the user, and depending on the consent given, Sortable will either:
+If you choose to have Sortable manage Google consent, the hosted CMP prompts the user for their consent.
+If the user has not consented, Sortable will call

 If you choose to manage Google consent yourself, follow Google's guide on how to configure your Google tags.